apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 .. note::

-    New Airflow users may assume they need to run a separate executor process using one of the Local or Distributed Executors.
+    New Airflow users may assume they need to run a separate executor process using one of the Local or Remote Executors.
 This is not correct.
-The executor logic runs *inside* the scheduler process, and will run the tasks locally or distributed depending the executor selected.
+The executor logic runs *inside* the scheduler process, and will run the tasks locally or not depending the executor selected.

 Using Multiple Executors Concurrently
 -------------------------------------